smoothdev35/print-calendar-2025/README.md

 ```

 - `Event`: Represents an event on the calendar.
+- `NewEvent`: Represents a new event that has not yet been saved to the database.
 - `InteractiveDay`: Represents a day in the calendar, containing a date and a list of events.
 - `DropdownOption`: Represents an option in a dropdown menu.
 - `FormErrors`: Represents the errors in a form.
 - `TextAndIcon`: Represents a text and an icon.
 - `TMonths`: Represents the months of the year.

+### Services

+- `eventService.ts`: A service that handles all API calls related to events.

 ### Helpers and Utilities